conflict-investigations/media-search-engine/README.md

-# Media search engine
+# OSINT Geolocation Databases Search

-Check whether a (social) media post already exists in several databases (e.g.
+Check whether a (social) media post already exists and has been geolocated in several databases (e.g. Belllingcat's, Cen4InfoRes, GeoConfirmed).
-Belllingcat's, Cen4InfoRes).

 Has both a **simple web UI** as well as an **API** and a **command-line client**.